tldr-pages/tldr/pages/common/gh-label.md

 # gh label

-> Work with GitHub labels on the command-line.
+> Work with GitHub labels.
 > More information: <https://cli.github.com/manual/gh_label>.

 - List labels for the repository in the current directory: